Williloo/sus1531/README.md

 Please see section 6 for information on **due date**.

 ## 🐶 3.
-Iteration 1: Basic Functionality and Tests
+Iteration 1: Requirements, Basic Functionality and Tests

 [You can watch the iteration 1 introductory video here.](https://youtu.be/81r1oUQHRNA) This video is not required watching (the specification is clear by itself) though many students find it useful as a starting point.